dokoch/Information_Structures/00_Getting_Setup/README.md

 1. Configure SASpy to connect to your **ODA** cloud account.

-   * Closely follow the instructions at [SASPy access to SAS® hosted servers](https://support.sas.com/ondemand/saspy.html) to configure your Python environment to access the ODA SAS server.
+   * Closely follow the instructions at [SASPy access to SAS® hosted servers](https://support.sas.com/ondemand/saspy.html) to configure your Python environment to access the **ODA** server.

    * You will be creating two files on your PC.
 These files allow you to connect to **ODA** and to authenticate to the server.
      * *sascfg_personal.py*